Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 Once the above delete command completes the on-prem cluster has successfully left the Fleet hub cluster.
 But we still need to clean-up residual resources on the hub and on-prem clusters.

-> **Note:** There is a case where `MemberCluster` resource deletion is stuck, this occurs because we didn't install all the member agents required.
+> **Note:** There is a case where `MemberCluster` resource deletion is stuck, this occurs because we didn't install
+> all the member agents required or some agents were uninstalled before the `MemberCluster` resource was deleted.
-> If this case occurs, stop the delete member cluster command and then run the following command,
+> If this case occurs, we need to delete the `InternalMemberCluster` resource for the on-prem cluster in the hub cluster.
+> But this step is blocked by the **fleet-guard-rail** which is a validating webhook on the hub cluster.
+> So we need to delete the associated `ValidatingWebhookConfiguration`
+> (This is not advised, but to delete the `MemberCluster` we have to do this step)

 ```
+kubectl delete validatingwebhookconfiguration fleet-guard-rail-webhook-configuration
 kubectl delete internalmembercluster <cluster-name> -n fleet-member-<cluster-name>
 ```

-This ensures the `MemberCluster` can be deleted so the on-prem cluster can successfully leave the Fleet hub cluster.
+This ensures the `MemberCluster` can be deleted, so the on-prem cluster can successfully leave the Fleet hub cluster.

 # Clean up resources created by the join scripts

+> **Note:** Before running the below script to clean up resources for on-prem clusters, please ensure that each
+> on-prem cluster has left the Fleet hub cluster by manually deleting it's associated `MemberCluster` resource.

 Navigate to the root directory of the [fleet repository](https://github.com/Azure/fleet).